Pine Snake Care Sheet

 Pine snakes are relatively long lived snakes.
 They can live upwards of 20 years in captivity.
 Minor variations in longevity may exist between species and captive care variables would of course influence life span.

 Because of their massive size, pine snakes require a lot of space to keep them comfortable.
 Adult snakes can be kept in a 55 to 75 gallon glass tank with a secured screen cover.
-Cage décor can consist of large stones and a heavy branch for climbing and basking.
-Pine snakes are curious animals and will spend long hours exploring their environments so it is important that items in the enclosure are placed securely.
+Habitat accessories can consist of large stones and a heavy branch for climbing and basking.
+Pine snakes are curious animals and will spend long hours exploring their environments so it is important that reptile accessories in the enclosure are placed securely.
 To prevent the snake from damaging themselves by looking for a way out of the enclosure, a hide box should also be present.

-Pine snakes drink a lot of water so a heavy, securely placed water bowl should be present with clean water at all times.
+Pine snakes drink a lot of water so a heavy, securely placed reptile water dish should be present with clean water at all times.
 Pine snakes often defecate in their water bowls which can prove to be detrimental to the snake’s health.

 Spilled water in a pine snakes enclosure can lead to health problems such as respiratory infections and scale rot.
 Keep your pine snakes dry and warm.